Sunday, 12 April 2026

 Sunday, after finishing the March temperature wheel, I was still in the mood to continue.
 Instead of moving on to April though, as I still want to follow the months with these blocks, I decided to go all the way to December and work backwards for any times that I can get more done.

 This is December's temperature wheel completed.
-What a contract to the March temperature wheel that I just finished earlier.
+What a contrast to the March temperature wheel that I just finished earlier.
 I put the March block below so that you could compare them.

 December above, obviously has more colder days of purples, teals and dark blue.
 Then we have March that still has some cold days, but the more colder days are heading into the warmer temperatures with an increase in the greens and heading into the pinks.
 Pretty cool watching the change.